 - Reduced cerebral blood risk, cardiovascular accidents, or cerebral organic alteration.

 - Patients with a family history or G6PDH deficit due to risk of hemolysis (assess risk, benefit, and monitor).

 Ciproxin is contraindicated in cases of hypersensitivity to ciprofloxacin or any other class of quinolone-type chemotherapeutic agents.

-It should be prescribed only in the indicated cases of the drug in children and adolescents, since there is not enough experience on the safety of the drug in these age groups.
+It should be prescribed only in the indicated cases of the drug in children and adolescents since there is not enough experience on the drug’s safety in these age groups.

 Concomitant administration of ciprofloxacin and tizanidine should not be performed.